 Self-employed insurance in the Netherlands

-Whether you are living, working, studying or retired in the Netherlands, you can find tailored international or expat insurance from both Dutch and global insurance companies.
+Whether you are living, working, studying, or retired in the Netherlands, you can find tailored international or expat insurance from both Dutch and global insurance companies.
 Most companies will be able to offer health insurance and life insurance to suit your needs.
-Many large insurers offer combination packages that can bring down costs and avoid the problems of figuring out which company or policy covers which damage in times of need.

 See Expatica’s listings of international insurance companies as well as a guide on how to choose international health insurance versus state health insurance.